epomatti/arquillian-demo/README.md

 ## Setup

-You'll need Maven and the JDK
+You'll need Maven and the JDK:

 ```
 sudo apt update